Switching Sides: Decoding Politics of Numbers Between Polarisation and Mobilisation in 2023 Karnataka Assembly Elections

 Seminar Report

-The Centre for Studies of Plural Societies (CSPS) organised a 'Distinguished Lecture'...
+The Centre for Studies of Plural Studies (CSPS) hosted a book discussion on "Between Nation...

-Centre for Studies of Plural Societies organised a book discussion on Ideology and Organization in...
+Centre for Studies of Plural Societies (CSPS) organised a book discussion on "The States of...

 Videos